HardlyDifficult/Tutorials/Chapter2.md

 Like with walking, we use two separate components for this mechanic.
 JumpMovement enables the actual jump itself, allowing it to be used on another entity if we choose, and the PlayerController reads input in order to initiate jumps.

 <hr></details>
-<details><summary>Why AddForce here instead and what's 'Impulse'?</summary>
+<details><summary>Why AddForce here instead of velocity and what's 'Impulse'?</summary>

 As discussed above when creating the WalkMovement component, you could always create mechanics using either AddForce or by modifying the velocity.

 We are using AddForce to jump in this component.
 Using velocity here instead would have actually created the same basic jump experience we are looking for.

 Using AddForce for the jump may provide a better experience for some corner cases or future mechanics.
 For example, if we wanted to support double jump in this game, initiating the second jump while in the air would feel much different.

 What is ForceMode2D.Impulse and how is it different from ForceMode2D.Force?

 These options have very similar effects on objects, the biggest difference is the scale (i.e. how much motion X creates when Impulse vs Force).
 The unit for Impulse is defined as force per FixedUpdate.
 The unit for Force is defined as force per second.

 </details>
 <details><summary>How do you know when to use Update vs FixedUpdate for Input and rigidbodies?</summary>

 Unity recommends always using FixedUpdate when interacting with a rigidbody as physics is processed in FixedUpdate.

 There is nothing blocking you from changing the rigidbody in an Update loop.
 You could, for example, AddForce every Update.
 This is not recommended and may lead to inconsistent experiences.

 For Input:

  - When reading the current Input state (e.g. using Input.GetAxis), either FixedUpdate or Update is fine.
 For example if you are checking the current position of the joystick, you'll get the same information in FixedUpdate and Update.
   - If you need to modify a rigidbody based on current Input state, I recommend reading Input in FixedUpdate to keep it simple.
  - When checking for an Input event (e.g. using Input.GetButtonDown), you must use Update.
 Input is polled in the Update loop.
 Since it's possible for two Updates to happen before a FixedUpdate, some events may be missed when only checking in FixedUpdate.
    - Always read events in Update.
 Unity will not block or warn you when checking for an event in FixedUpdate, and most of the time it will work - but occasional bugs will arise.

 <hr></details>